 Respecting collective bargaining in healthcare standards

 With the growing proportion of elderly people in our society and the increasing need to guarantee them a dignified lifestyle, age-friendly nursing and care has become paramount.
-CEN is currently developing standards on quality of care for older people and patient involvement in person-centred care.
+CEN has developed standards on quality of care for older people and patient involvement in person-centred care.

-CEN TC 449 is developing a standard on quality of care and support for older people.
-While the ETUC is critical towards healthcare standards, we are contributing to this work.
+CEN TC 449 has developed a standard on quality of care and support for older people.
+While the ETUC is critical towards healthcare standards, we have contributed to this work.
 We welcome the TC accepted our demand to ensure that many requirements are in compliance with collective agreements, if in place.
 Also good working environment and occupational safety of the workers are of high concern of the ETUC in this work and has been raised by us.